City Index vs Skilling, for 2026

 Skilling is regulated by Cyprus Securities and Exchange Commission (CySEC), CIF license number 357/18, Financial Services Authority (FSA) under license No. SD042.

-In accordance with their privacy regulations, customer data is never to be shared with any other institutions or individuals.
+As per their individual privacy policies, client data is never to be shared with any other institutions or individuals.
 This includes credit history and other financial details.

 Compare City Index vs Skilling Commission And Fees